 From humble beginnings the member’s first held meetings in a scout hall, until the first Club was erected on the corner of Kingsgrove Road and Kingsgrove Avenue.
-Until 1958 when construction began on the new premises in Brocklehurst Lane.
+This was until 1958, when construction began on the new premises in Brocklehurst Lane.

 Throughout the years the Sub Branch has remained strong with member’s who served in both World Wars, Korea, Malaya, Borneo, Vietnam, plus National Service Personnel, Army Reservists and more recently, East Timor, Iraq and Afghanistan.